-A Replevin bond is a type of court/judicial surety bond.
 A court may require replevin bonds in cases when a plaintiff sues to recover property that he/she feels the defendant is holding illegally.
-In the event that the court orders the defendant to return the property to the defendant before issuing a final judgment on the case, they may require the plaintiff to take out a replevin surety bond as a condition of the returned property.
-The replevin bond’s purpose is to guarantee that the plaintiff will return the property to the defendant if the case is ruled in the defendant’s favor.
+In the event that the court orders the defendant to return the property to the plaintiff before issuing a final judgment on the case, they may require the plaintiff to take out a replevin surety bond as a condition of the returned property.
+The replevin bond's purpose is to guarantee that the plaintiff will return the property to the defendant if the case is ruled in the defendant's favor.

 Replevin bonds involve three parties.